Magnetic structure of coronal dark halos: Results

-Iso-contours of the individual dark halo patches overlaid onto each \aia-image are shown in Fig.~\ref{AIA_images}.
+Iso-contours of the individual dark halo patches overlaid onto each \aia image are shown in Fig.~\ref{AIA_images}.
 Similarly to our approach with the \euv\ data, we calculated the mean intensity within each ring (using the same AR centre and ring width as for the \euv\ data).
 This allows us to present the relative intensity as a function of distance for the different temperature channels, as shown in Fig.~\ref{emission_distanceAR_DH1+DH3}.
-To have a direct comparison with the \euv-channel and the reference QS, they are both included in the figure.
+They are both included in the figure to facilitate a direct comparison with the \euv\ channel and the reference QS.

 We conducted an analysis of the emission coming from the dark halo patch DH1 (see Fig.~\ref{emission_distanceAR_DH1+DH3}a).
-The 171\AA\ \aia\ channel imaging cooler coronal plasma shows a rather uniformly reduced emission inside the dark halo patch, very similar to the \euv-channel.
-At hotter temperatures the emission from the dark halo patch DH1 has a very different behaviour: For The 193\AA\ channel the relative intensity at the inner boundary is nearly twice that of the QS in this channel.
-In the 211\AA\ channel the dark halo patch is even brighter and the relative intensity is more than three times as intense as in the QS at 211\AA.
+The 171\,\AA\ \aia\ channel imaging cooler coronal plasma shows a rather uniformly reduced emission inside the dark halo patch, very similar to the \euv\ channel.
+At hotter temperatures the emission from the dark halo patch DH1 has a very different behaviour: For the 193\,\AA\ channel the relative intensity at the inner boundary is nearly twice that of the QS in this channel.
+In the 211\,\AA\ channel the dark halo patch is even brighter and the relative intensity is more than three times as intense as in the QS at 211\,\AA.
 In both channels the relative mean intensity then decreases with increasing distance to the AR centre.
 Both channels exhibit emission above the QS level at all distances.
-At the outer boundary of the dark halo patch the relative intensities in the 193\AA\ passband are at about the level as the QS, while the 211\AA\ channels still shows more emission from the outer boundaries of the dark halo patch than from the mean QS.
+At the outer boundary of the dark halo patch the relative intensities in the 193\,\AA\ passband are at about the level as the QS, while the 211\,\AA\ channels still shows more emission from the outer boundaries of the dark halo patch than from the mean QS.